KjellKod/QMPSC/README.md

 # QMPSC --- inherits from Q repo (https://github.com/KjellKod/Q) but will be dedicated solely to MPSC queues (multi producer, single consumer)

+This is a DRAFT of what might come there.
+This REPO is NOT YET READY to be used.

 Collection of public domain queue's by KjellKod
 All queues are in-process, thread-to-thread queues.